-The Operator shall ensure the security management system defines the authorities and responsibilities of management personnel, as well as a general description of security responsibilities for categories of non-management personnel as defined under the AOSP.
-The security management system shall specify:
+The Operator shall ensure the SeMS defines the authorities and responsibilities of management personnel within the SeMS and provides a general description of security responsibilities for categories of non-management personnel within the SeMS as documented in the AOSP.
+The SeMS shall specify:

-- The levels of management with the authority to make decisions that affect the operational security; - (ii) Responsibilities for ensuring security functions are performed and procedures are implemented in accordance with applicable regulations and standards of the Operator; - (iii) Lines of accountability throughout the organization, including direct accountability for security on the part of senior management; - (iv) Responsibilities of members of management, irrespective of other functions, as well as of non-management personnel, with respect to the security performance of the organization.
+- The levels of management with the authority to make decisions that affect operational security; - (ii) Responsibilities for ensuring security functions are performed and procedures are implemented in accordance with applicable regulations and standards of the Operator; - (iii) Lines of accountability throughout the SeMS, including direct accountability for security on the part of senior management; - (iv) Responsibilities of members of management, irrespective of other functions, as well as of non-management personnel, with respect to security performance of the SeMS.
 (GM)

-- □ Identified/Assessed defined management/non-management authorities and responsibilities throughout the security management system. - □ Interviewed designated management representative(s). - □ Examined job descriptions of selected management/non-management personnel in security management. - □ Other Actions (Specify)
+- □ Identified/Assessed defined management/non-management authorities and responsibilities throughout the SeMS. - Interviewed designated management representative(s). - Examined job descriptions of selected management/non-management personnel in security management. - □ Other Actions (Specify)